 Secondly, Christ did say that His followers would be persecuted and hated for His sake, Matt.
 5:10-12, 10:22; Luke 21:12, John 15:18-21, 2 Tim.
 3:12, and Rev. 6:9-11.
 There never was a prophesied end to this mark of authenticity.
 Jesus spoke of it and Paul repeated it.
 The Apostle John noted that at the end of the age, but it wasn’t noted in the sense that persecution would reappear once again.
 Persecution was always to have been differentiation between “the world” and the kingdom of God.
 But in Calvin’s case, he became the persecutor.
 He had people murdered, jailed, tortured, and exiled because if they either offended him personally or they did not agree with his view.
 Calvin made examples of people who didn’t carry his water.
 Jesus or Paul NEVER did this.
 And they didn’t authorize such to ever take place in the name of Christ.

-Anyone reading the entire bible would not naturally come to Calvin’s conclusions unless they had been warped by religion and taught to see things that way.
+Anyone reading the entire Bible would not naturally come to Calvin’s conclusions unless they had been warped by religion and taught to see things that way.
 Calvinism is contortionism of the bible.
-Calvin took a few texts and a few specific words, and then weaves a telling that could make sense from a perspective, but not from what ALL the bible has to say.
-Calvin’s rendition of “the gospel” made God out to be a monster, who’s goal was Christianizing human society.
+Calvin took a few texts and a few specific words, and then weaves a telling that could make sense from a perspective, but not from what ALL the Bible has to say.
+Calvin’s rendition of “the gospel” made God out to be a monster, whose goal was Christianizing human society.
 Again, this was NEVER God’s revealed purpose in the NT.
-Calvin’s teachings were and still remain fatalist, impersonal, and manipulative.
+Calvin’s teachings were and still remain fatalistic, impersonal, and manipulative.

 Man’s best efforts always end in perversion, compromise, and the subversion of God’s declared purposes.
 Both Calvin and Arminius have giant followings but only controversy in their wake.
 The deception is so complete that acolytes begin to spin their own self-justifying mythology.
 One such case, a Calvinist once told me Calvin gave the clearest most succinct presentation of the gospel.